 Businesses often delegate their repetitive and mundane business processes to specialized outsourcing organizations.
 The BPO industry has continuously risen to meet the growing needs of businesses all across the globe and as a result, outsourcing has become the mainstream recruitment solution.

-Of these standard tasks, there are two which sound alike but have processes that are poles apart.
+Of these standard tasks, there are two that sound alike but have processes that are poles apart.
 The front office and back office jobs are very commonly outsourced but what are they?

 Here we will compare and contrast both these terms and break them down for you in a way that will clear it all out.